Exams and Grading

-In a course which has several sections meeting at different hours, a common test for all sections may be given only by arrangement with Conference and Event Services.
+In a course which has several sections meeting at different hours, a common test for all sections may be given only by arrangement with University Event Services.

 Attendance at hour tests scheduled outside the normal meeting time of the class shall not have precedence over attendance at other scheduled activities or other important commitments of the students concerned.
 Faculty members must be prepared to give a make-up test for those unable to be present at the time set.

 University academic responsibilities have priority over other campus events.
 Attendance at

 - regularly scheduled classes have priority over specially scheduled common hour exams,

 - common hour exams have priority over attendance at other activities.

 - Final in-class exams for all courses, including Graduate and Continuing Education courses, will be held during the exam period established by the university calendar.
 Classes in the College of Medicine and in the summer session are not affected by these regulations.